Makibinyane/pay-parking-app/README.md

 Application Compilation

-After cloning the application navigate to the folder you cloned it to and Open it Upon synching the project locally Run the project
+After cloning the application navigate to the folder you cloned it to and Open it.
+Upon synching the project locally Run the project.
-You will land into the pay ticket screen
+You will land into the pay ticket screen.
-Read the Parking notice before populating the data Enter the parking duration
+Read the Parking notice before populating the data.
+Enter the parking duration.
-After the duration has been entered the Parking cost will be autocalculated Enter the amount to pay for parking
+After the duration has been entered the Parking cost will be autocalculated.
+Enter the amount to pay for parking.
-Then click pay ticket button
+Then click pay ticket button.